learn-co-curriculum/dsc-pivot-tables-pandas/README.md

 dataframe.groupby(['Embarked', 'Pclass']).mean()
 ```

-Notice that we can make use of method chaining to quickly and concisely call the aggregation function at the same time as the groupby function.
+Notice that we can make use of method chaining to quickly and concisely call the aggregation function at the same time as the `.groupby()` method.

-## Pivot Tables
+## Pivot tables

 Pivot tables are a common toolset that you might have used before in spreadsheet software such as Microsoft Excel or Google Sheets.